d0tTino/DeepThought-ReThought/README.md

 dtrt bus init service <name>
 ```

-This command copies the files in `templates/bus_service` to
+This command copies the files from the packaged `bus_service` template to
 `src/deepthought/services/<name>` and replaces `TemplateService` with
 `<Name>Service`.